Harvey Gantt: U.S. Senate elections

 In 1990, Gantt ran for a Senate seat in North Carolina as a Democrat against the incumbent, Republican Jesse Helms.
 Gantt avoided the issue of race, instead attacking Helms's record on jobs, education and health care.
 With one and a half weeks to go, Gantt was ahead in the polls, but Helms aired a number of television commercials emphasizing Gantt's color.
-One, which attacked Gantt's pro-abortion stance, repeatedly rewound and replayed a soundbite from Gantt, with the image changing from color to black and white, and Gantt's face appearing darker at the end.
+One, which attacked Gantt's pro-choice stance, repeatedly rewound and replayed a soundbite from Gantt, with the image changing from color to black and white, and Gantt's face appearing darker at the end.

 Another advertisement, known as the White Hands ad, showed a close-up of the hands of a white person reading, then crumpling a letter, while a voice-over said "You needed that job, and you were the best qualified.
 But they had to give it to a minority because of a racial quota.
 Is that really fair?"
 It accused Gantt of supporting "Ted Kennedy's racial quota law".
 Gantt lost the election by 47% to 53%.
 Gantt ran against Helms again in 1996, but he lost again with 46% of the vote.